 - What values does this organization promote?

-- Is the organization officially recognized by the College?
+- Is the organization officially recognized by the University?
 If not, why is this the case?

-I am not Greek; how can I learn more about it?
+I am not affiliated with a fraternity or sorority; how can I learn more about it?

 Websites to take a closer look at:

 Yes.
 In an effort to provide increased transparency to the community, William & Mary is now publishing the discipline records of recognized student organizations.
 The publication includes all incidents that result in sanctions of Disciplinary Probation or greater, and the outcome remains published for three academic years after issuance or until the sanction is complete, if the sanction takes longer than three years to complete.
 To access the information, follow this link.
 The information is compiled and maintained by Community Values & Restorative Practices.
 Any questions about the information should be directed to that office.
 We encourage any student interested in joining a fraternity or sorority at William & Mary to use this information as a tool when evaluating organizational fit.
 We encourage students, parents, and families to be informed about the organizations students join.